which git## /usr/local/bin/git

 These instructions are borrowed heavily from Happy Git with R, GitHub’s user guides, and NLeSC Small Scale Initiative - Introduction to GitVersion Control with Git.

-Check for existing SSH keys.
+Check for existing SSH key pairs.

 Go to your terminal and type the following command to list existing SSH keys: